 Wearable technologies offer a convenient means of monitoring many physiological features, presenting a multitude of medical solutions.
 Not only are these devices easy for the consumer to use, but they offer real-time data for physicians to analyze as well.
 From the Apple Watch’s EKG capabilities to new continuous glucose monitoring systems, wearable medical technologies have a wide range of potential applications in healthcare.
-Below, DocWire News has compiled five of the top innovations in wearable technologies this year.
+Below, DocWire News has compiled five of the top innovations in wearable technologies this year plus a few new use cases for the Apple Watch.

 First AI Medical Monitoring Wearable Approved by FDA for Home Use